-For 2018 we will again be offering a trip to the Island of Kvaløya in Arctic Norway.
+This year we will again be offering a trip to the Island of Kvaløya in Arctic Norway.
 This has been one of our favourite destinations for personal skiing for a number of years and we are keen to share this varied area with our clients.

 A ski touring trip to the island of Kvaløya, visiting a unique set of mountains in the Arctic Circle, close to Norway’s northern city of Tromsø.
 Lying just to the west of the Lyngen Peninsula the mountains are a popular destination with the locals giving fantastic skiing and scenery high above the sea.
 There is no need to fear the crowds here however, as there are plenty of descents to choose from.
 The neighbouring island of Senja is also just a short ferry trip away.

 The mountains here rise up to a maximum of ~1000m and are in many cases surrounded by the sea, with some of the most popular being the likes of Storeteinnestinden, Skittentinden, Hollendaren, to name a few.